AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-quality-metrics.md

 reporting the fraction of spikes with ISI violations, their metric reports the relative firing rate of the hypothetical neurons that are generating these violations.
-You can interpret an ISI violations value of 0.5 as meaning that contamining spikes are occurring at roughly half the rate of "true" spikes for that unit.
+You can interpret an ISI violations value of 0.5 as meaning that contaminating spikes are occurring at roughly half the rate of "true" spikes for that unit.
 In cases of highly contaminated units, the ISI violations value can sometimes be even greater than 1.